corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md

 ### Implement the `JsonRepresentable` interface

 `JsonRepresentable` ensures the object can be serialized to JSON and called over RPC.
+Implement this interface in `BoardingTicket` so that it can be used with the Corda RPC Client.

+{{< note >}}
+There are several ways to return your parameters in a JSON string.
+The tutorial shows you one method, but you are not restricted to using this specific method in Corda.
+{{< /note >}}

+1. Create a data transfer object that encapsulates the data of your `BoardingTicket` state - `BoardingTicketDto`.
+This should include the same variables as the `BoardingTicket` class (`description`, `marsExpress`, `owner`, and `daysUntilLaunch`) and mark all variable types as `String`.
+2. Create a function that instantiates the `BoardingTicketDto`.
+3. Create an [override function](https://kotlinlang.org/docs/inheritance.html#overriding-methods) that converts the `BoardingTicketDto` variables to JSON using the `toJson` method.

+Your code should now look like this:

 ```kotlin
 package net.corda.missionMars.states